sara-nl/spider4advisors/examples/cephfs-usage.md

 #Another check would be the output of the following command
 grep -v "#" $HOME/ecoli-analysis-cephfs/results/vcf/SRR2589044_final_variants.vcf | wc -l

-#The answer should be 10 (the number if expected variants detected in this population)
+#The answer should be 10 (the number of expected variants detected in this population)
 ```

 In this example you ran analysis on data that was downloaded by Data manager in the Data project space, using Software that was installed by a Software manager and looked into the possibility of sharing the results with your colleagues in your project.
 Pretty cool collaboration features right?